Updated: Apr 7

 Makes approximately 20

-2 cups plain whole wheat flour (spelt flour works well too)
+2 cups plain whole wheat or gluten free flour (spelt flour works well too)

 1 cup coconut sugar or jaggery (unrefined cane sugar)

 Finely grated rind of 1 organic and unwaxed lemon